Why Nutella Shouldn’t Be In Your Pantry (Plus Better Options)

 Read my affiliate policy.

-Wellness Mama » Blog » Health » Why Nutella Shouldn’t Be In Your Pantry (+ A Better Option)
+Wellness Mama » Blog » Health » Why Nutella Shouldn’t Be In Your Pantry (Plus Better Options)

-During WWII, the price of chocolate skyrocketed again due to rationing, and Italian chocolatier Pietro Ferrero revived the idea of stretching the precious chocolate supply by adding hazelnuts.
-Thus Nutella was born.
-These days, the chocolate spread is still very popular in both Europe and the US.
+During WWII, chocolate availability was again impacted by rationing.
+Pietro Ferrero, a chocolatier in Italy, revived the idea of adding hazelnuts to stretch chocolate.
+Thus, Nutella was born.
+Today, the spread is still very popular in Europe and the US.

-Unfortunately, the US version contains a LOT of sugar and some questionable ingredients.
-While it is marketed as a healthy breakfast food, I’d lump it in with donuts and pastries due to its high sugar content.
+Unfortunately, the American version contains a high amount of sugar and questionable ingredients.
+While it was marketed as a healthy breakfast food, due to its high sugar content, I’d lump it in with donuts and pastries.

 Is Nutella Healthy?

-Based on the commercials, you may think Nutella is a health food, worthy of a place on your breakfast (and lunch and dinner) table.
-Unfortunately, there are some problems hidden within those apparently simple ingredients:
+Based on the commercials, you may think Nutella is a health food worthy of a place on your breakfast (and lunch and dinner) table.
+It doesn’t contain many ingredients, and they all seem somewhat harmless.
+Unfortunately, those simple ingredients are hiding some problems:

-Nutella Ingredients: sugar, palm oil, hazelnuts, cocoa, skimmed milk powder, whey powder, soy lecithin, and vanillin
+Nutella Ingredients: sugar, palm oil, hazelnuts, cocoa, skim milk powder, whey powder, soy lecithin, and vanillin

 Seems like simple and relatively healthy ingredients, right?
 At least we can pronounce them all!
-Heck, even my 5 year old could probably pronounce all of those ingredients.
-Unfortunately, the problem with the ingredients that may not be so obvious…like the artificial flavor vanillin.
+Heck, even a 5-year-old could probably pronounce all of those ingredients.
+However, digging a little deeper into the ingredients shows hidden problems with this spread.

 Nutella Ingredients